 Registering for National Jamboree is simple but it is a multiple step process.
 Please be patient as each step is a process that goes through many hands.

 - Step 1: my.scouting accounts

-- Each youth and adult participant must have a my.scouting account.
+- Each youth participant must have a my.scouting account.

-- Please do not use the same account as any other person; youth or adult.
-This account must be unique to the Jamboree participant.
+- Please do not use the same account as any other person; such as a parents account.
+The youth’s my.scouting account must be unique to the Jamboree participant.

-- If you currently have a my.scouting account, log in to your account
+- If youth currently has a my.scouting account, log in to your account

 - Verify all information is correct; this step is very important